edHelper.com

 By Patti Hutchison

 1 Have you ever watched raindrops fall onto a pond?
 Each droplet forms ripples in the water.
-They move out from the center in all directions.
+The ripples move out from the center of the disturbance in all directions.
 Earthquake waves move in much the same way.

 4 The epicenter is a point on the surface directly above the focus.
 This is where the most violent shaking happens.
 The earthquake waves reach the epicenter first.